-Read through all of the instructions for the activity.
 Choose a suitable water cycle story for your students.
-Print and prepare the cubes and signs for the game.
-Locate large level location to play the game.
+Locate a large level location to play the game.
 Practice making a water cycle model with jars or ziplock bags.

 After the game is over, students will use their notebooks to record their journey through the water cycle, analyze where they spent the most time, and speculate on how that connects to nature.
 They will reflect on what conditions are necessary for water to move from one location/state to another.

 Nine different colored beads—enough for 10-12 beads per child